St. Johns County Chamber of Commerce Public Policy

-The Public Policy Committee was created in November, 2016 to provide input and recommendations to the St. Johns County Chamber of Commerce Board of Directors on significant state, local and national policy issues affecting the St. Johns County business committee.
-Membership is comprised of former senior Chamber leaders, former EDC Chairs and representatives from various geographical, industry and professions to insure the intellectual depth of knowledge in the areas of land use, taxation, public safety, tourism and environment.
+The PPC is comprised of former senior Chamber leaders, former EDC Chairs and representatives from various geographical, industry and professions to insure the intellectual depth of knowledge in the areas of land use, taxation, public safety, tourism and environment.
+The Chamber chair, in consultation with the Chamber president, make the final appointments for the upcoming fiscal year.

 City of St. Augustine Panhandling Ordinance